echobind/bisonapp/README.md

 ## Tradeoffs

 - To reduce complexity, Bison avoids yarn workspaces and separate top-level folders.
 Think of your app like a traditional monolith, but with a separate frontend and API.
 This means that folders may be a little more intermingled than you're used to.
-- Currently, Bison only works on Vercel.
-We plan to add support for Netlify soon.

 ## Alternatives